GulTion/GATEVault/Revision/ShortNotes/CN/Circuit Switching.md

 <mark style="background: #BBFABBA6;">- Propagation delay = (Number of hops on way x Distance between 2 hops) / Propagation speed</mark>

-## **Advantages-**

-Circuit switching has the following advantages-

-- A well defined and dedicated path exists for the data to travel.
-- There is no header overhead.
-- There is no waiting time at any switch and the data is transmitted without any delay.
-- Data always reaches the other end in order.
-- No re ordering is required.

-## **Disadvantages-**

-Circuit switching has the following disadvantages-

-- The channel is blocked for two ends only.
-- It is inefficient in terms of utilization of system resources.
-- The time required for establishing the circuit between the two ends is too long.
-- Dedicated channels require more bandwidth.
-- It is more expensive than other switching techniques.
-- Routing decisions can not be changed once the circuit is established.

 ## **Important Notes-**